 5.2 Performance, Training at Enap, and Certification of the Final Results

 The final results were certified by Notice (Edital) No. 92, of June 9, 2026, issued by the Ministry of Management and Innovation in Public Services and published in the federal Official Gazette on June 10, 2026.
-Higa is listed among the candidates who secured one of the available positions for the EPPGG role at the MGI (position code B7-09-E), with a final score of 180.06 and 4th place in the open competition ranking of his classification list.52
+Higa is listed among the candidates who secured one of the available positions for the EPPGG role at the MGI (position code B7-09-E), with a final score of 180.06 and 4th place in the open competition ranking of his classification list.51

 5.3 Appointment and Assignment to the National Data Protection Authority (ANPD)

 Following certification of the final results, Higa was appointed to the position of Specialist in Public Policy and Government Management (EPPGG) by MGI Ordinance No. 7,912, of July 8, 2026, published in the federal Official Gazette.2 He was then given his initial assignment to the National Data Protection Authority (ANPD) by MGI Ordinance No. 7,918, of July 8, 2026, also published in the DOU.3 The ANPD is the federal agency responsible for safeguarding personal data protection and for implementing and enforcing Brazil’s General Data Protection Law (LGPD).
+Later that same month, by Ordinance GABPR/ANPD No. 491, of July 16, 2026, published in the DOU, he was designated to the senior management role of Project Manager II (Chefe de Projeto II, code FCE 3.07) within the Office of Directorate 2 (GABDIR2/ANPD),52 the office of board member Iagê Zendron Miola, who sits on the agency’s five-member Board of Directors.53

 | Period | Institution | Position/Role | Impact and Key Activities |